venturadan/startup/notes.md

 	1. auto installed via AMI
 	2. shouldn't have to mess with it
 	3. but should know it's there
+27. recommend not using Windows in general linux/mac is better (don't forget getbash vs. command prompt)
+28. why for services are we now doing static hosting from `public`?
+29. is the Playwrite/UI/backend testing stuff useful to try to include at the level it is?

 ## Instruction question/notes (why isn't this and below bold in the raw text, but those above are?)
 1. AWS